BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_2__Interlude_Using_JQ.md

 ```
 The only real trick here is how we saved the information to the bash shell.
 Rather than saving to a variable with `$(command)`, we instead saved to an array with `($(command))`.
 We were then able to access the individual bash array elements with a `${variable[n]}` construction.
 We could instead access the whole array with `${variable[@]}`.
 (Yeah, no one ever said bash was pretty.)

+> **WARNING:** Always remember that a UTXO is a transaction _plus_ a vout.
+We missed the vout the first time we wrote this JQ example, and it stopped working when we ended up with a situation where we'd been sent two `vouts` from the same transaction.

 ### Retrieve the Related Object(s)

 We can now use this information to reference UTXOs in `listunspent`.
 To find the information on the UTXOs being used by the raw transaction, we need to look through the entire JSON array (`[]`).
 We can then choose (`select`) individual JSON objects that include (`contains`) our txids.
 Then  select (`select`) the transactions among those that _also_ contains (`contain`) the correct vout.